 So there you have it.
 Your sales objectives to achieve the self-sustainability stage of the business growth model.
 Have you done what you needed prior to getting here?
 If not, what is your plan to get the survival stage sales objectives completed?

 If they’re not completed yet, you are not really in the self-sustainability stage yet.
 I recommend that you take a step back and accomplish what you need to accomplish and then press on.
-The online training course Calculating Your Revenue Engine’s Horsepower can help you get your actions prioritized.
+The online masterclass Tuning Your Revenue Engine can help you get your actions prioritized.

 If you are struggling to get your arms around you sales department contact me.
 We have spent nearly 2 decades assisting dozens of companies in putting the right sales management systems in place to scale their sales operations.
 We look forward to adding you to our list of successful clients!